-Apparently, that meant psilocybin mushrooms could dispel Dissona’s curse.
+Apparently, that meant that psilocybin mushrooms could dispel Dissona’s curse.

 Peter’s gonna jizz himself.
-She riddled a spiny-legged horror with slices and punctures, then flicked some crumbled mushrooms at it by opening her shield-hand (due to its sauraus-leather loops, she could keep the disc affixed to her arm and still hold the zen zaps).
+She riddled a spiny-legged horror with slices and punctures, then flicked crumbled mushrooms at it with her shield-hand (due to its sauraus-leather loops, she could keep the disc affixed to her arm and still hold the zen zaps).
 Magic mushrooms restoring sanity to the masses.
 He’d probably punch the air and say something stupid.

-A few of them (and from their carriage she could tell they were former military or first responders) started herding the rest, grouping them together and piling them into nearby vehicles.
+A few of them (from their carriage she could tell they were former military or first responders) started herding the rest, grouping them together and pushing them into nearby vehicles.
 Keys turned, engines revved.
 Soon, a fleet of cars was heading north.

 [Peter, I’m out!] she projected.
-She parried a wickedly hooked foreleg, then put her shoulder behind a shield-strike, smashing a bug-creature in its mandibled face.
-[I need more zen zaps!]
+She parried a hooked foreleg, then put her shoulder behind her shield and smashed a creature in its mandibled face.
+[I need more zaps!]

-[We don’t have any!]
-His telepathy was rife with panic.
+[We’re out too!]
+His telepathic communique was rife with panic.
 [Hang in there—we’re coming back for you!]
 Through their mind-to-mind link, she could feel him turning the Bite Mobile around.

 She slid to a knee, ducking a slash and cutting a leg out from one of her attackers.
 [No, you have to stop Dissona!]
-Kora squirted to her feet and punched her sword up through a mantis-monster’s skull.
-Blue-black blood leaked from its multifaceted eyes.
+Squirted to her feet and punched her sword up through a mantis-monster’s skull.
+Blue-black blood geysered out from its multifaceted eyes.